Lazy Witches

 That broom can be used for sweeping,

-It’s not that you’re able to fly.
+It’s not like you’re able to fly.

 I’m sitting here thinking of weeping,